ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This page demonstrates how to configure a node to validate the Avalanche Primary Network.
+description: This page demonstrates how to configure nodes to validate the Avalanche Primary Network.
 Validation via Avalanche-CLI is currently only supported on Fuji.
-pagination_label: Configure a Node to Validate the Primary Network with Avalanche-CLI
+pagination_label: Configure Nodes to Validate the Primary Network with Avalanche-CLI
 sidebar_label: Validate the Primary Network
 sidebar_position: 4
 ---
-# Configure a Node to Validate the Primary Network with Avalanche-CLI
+# Configure Nodes to Validate the Primary Network with Avalanche-CLI

-This page demonstrates how to configure a node to validate the Primary Network.
+This page demonstrates how to configure nodes to validate the Primary Network.
 Validation via Avalanche-CLI is currently only supported on Fuji.

 :::warning